 On a monthly basis, the Home Office publishes crime, anti-social behaviour and outcome data for all Police Forces in England and Wales.
 This is done via a website called police.uk (also known as Crimemapper).
 The website also enables members of the public to view street level data for their area, as well as providing information about the local teams who police it.

-All Forces in England and Wales are required to speak to a sample of their victims on a monthly basis to find out how satisfied they are with the way their incident or crime was dealt with.
-The survey is commissioned by the Home Office.
-Results gained are provided every three months as part of the Home Office’s Annual Data Requirement (ADR).
+Cheshire Constabulary speaks to a sample of their victims on a monthly basis to find out how satisfied they are with the way their incident or crime was dealt with.
+Results gained are used to try and improve service moving forward.

 We publish some statistics about our performance.
 This includes details of how many emergency and non-emergency calls we answer and the number of incidents we deal with on a monthly basis.